Frost Advisory issued for Central Douglas County by NWS - NewsBreak

 weather.gov

-Effective: 2022-10-30 23:00:00 PDT Expires: 2022-10-31 17:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Avoid climbing on rocks and jetties.
-Stay away from the ocean and remain out of the water to avoid hazardous conditions.
-Target Area: Curry County Coast BEACH HAZARDS STATEMENT REMAINS IN EFFECT FROM THIS EVENING THROUGH MONDAY AFTERNOON * WHAT...Moderate risk of sneaker waves expected.
-These are waves that have an unusually higher run up on beaches when compared to other observed waves. * WHERE...Curry County Coast, including beaches from Port Orford southward. * WHEN...From Sunday evening through Monday afternoon. * IMPACTS...Even during calm conditions, sneaker waves can sweep up the beach without warning and knock unsuspecting people over and pull them out to sea.
-Shock and hypothermia can occur quickly in the cold Pacific waters.
-In addition, logs and other debris can be lifted and carried by the waves, crushing or entrapping unsuspecting victims underneath. * View the hazard area in detail at https://www.wrh.noaa.gov/map/?wfo=mfr
+Effective: 2022-10-30 23:00:00 PDT Expires: 2022-10-31 17:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Stay away from the surf zone and off of jetties.
+Area beaches may become hazardous due to dangerous surf conditions.
+Target Area: South Central Oregon Coast HIGH SURF ADVISORY REMAINS IN EFFECT FROM 11 PM THIS EVENING TO 5 PM PDT MONDAY * WHAT...Large breaking waves of 20 to 25 feet. * WHERE...South Central Oregon Coast, including beaches and surf zones from Port Orford northward. * WHEN...From 11 PM Sunday to 5 PM PDT Monday. * IMPACTS...Large breaking waves will create hazardous conditions along and within the surf zone, and could inundate beaches and low lying shorelines.
+Beach erosion is possible, and exposed infrastructure may be damaged. * View the hazard area in detail at https://www.wrh.noaa.gov/map/?wfo=mfr

 weather.gov